-If needed, a scuba kit (tank, BCD, regulators, and weights) is provided.
-The fee also includes all ancillary fees including certification card costs, textbook, and related teaching materials.
+A scuba kit (tank, BCD, regulators, and weights) can be provided ($100 reduction if students provide their own gear).
+The fee also includes all ancillary fees including certification costs, textbook, and related teaching materials.

-Scuba park fees (if any) are not included and must be paid by students directly to the scuba park or dive facility.
+Scuba park fees (if any) are paid by students directly to the facility.
 The prerequisite is the Open Water Diver scuba certification.

 Knowing how to deal with diving emergencies is the focus of this course.
 It is comprised of a combination of open water and classroom training sessions.

-The fee includes all certification card costs, textbook, and related teaching materials.
+The fee includes all certification costs, textbook, and related teaching materials.